Contributing¶

 - Update

-Updating Existing Commands¶
+Updating Existing Skills¶

-1. Modify command file in /commands/¶
+1. Modify the skill file in skills/skill-name/SKILL.md¶

 2. Test thoroughly¶

-- Verify Kanopi tool integration
+- Verify Kanopi tool integration if applicable

 3. Update documentation if behavior changed¶